hydrusnetwork/hydrus/docs/database_merging.md

 ## migrating many tags

-If you only want to migrate tags, or you have millions of tags and would rather something faster or more powerful than sidecars, look at `tags->migrate tags`.
+If you only want to migrate tags, or you have millions of tags and would rather something faster or more powerful than sidecars, look at `tags->migrate`.
 You can choose to export your tags from the source to a Hydrus Tag Archive (HTA), which is an external file that holds all the info hydrus needs to apply a tag to a file, and then on the destination, the same dialog allows you to pull tags from an HTA.

 The source will look something like this: